 The need to squint to see clearly

+What Causes Astigmatism?
 Astigmatism is a common condition, as no one's eyes are as round as a perfect sphere.
 Genetics plays a big factor in astigmatism and it's often present at birth, although it may develop later in life or occur as a result of an eye injury or disease.

-Astigmatism is measured in diopters (the optical power of a lens).
+Astigmatism Treatment Astigmatism is measured in diopters (the optical power of a lens).
 An eye without astigmatism has a diopter of 0.
 With astigmatism, it has a diopter greater than 0.5.
 Treatment isn’t usually necessary for a slight astigmatism, but contacts or glasses might be needed for a diopter measurement of 1.5 or higher.
 Treatment can include corrective eyeglasses and contact lenses, OrthoK, or refractive surgery.

-Presbyopia is the gradual worsening of vision as a person ages, usually affecting individuals aged 40 to 50 years or older.
+Presbyopia Presbyopia is the gradual worsening of vision as a person ages, usually affecting individuals aged 40 to 50 years or older.
 It can be accompanied by myopia or hyperopia and treated with corrective lenses or laser surgery.

-Symptoms may seem worse if you are tired or are in an area with dim lighting.
+Presbyopia Symptoms Symptoms may seem worse if you are tired or are in an area with dim lighting.

 Symptoms of presbyopia may include: